Succession planning is vital for any organization, but in law…

 If managing a budget is a weakness, spend time researching the ins and outs of budgeting, review the department’s budget and be prepared to speak knowledgeably about the subject.

 A lack of experience can be overcome with knowledge and confidence.
-Click To Tweet
+Share on XManaging a budget is just one example.

 In Part 1 of this series, I discussed the importance of conducting extensive research into the department and the position you are applying for.
 I also examined the importance of gathering human intelligence in the process.
 I stressed the need to identify the members of the interview panel to help you better prepare for the interview.
 And lastly, I reminded you that identifying your strengths and weaknesses in comparison to the job opportunity and your research will help you prepare responses to questions that will highlight your strengths and mitigate your weaknesses.